zbahati/Online-web-development-course/README.md

 <!-- ACKNOWLEDGEMENTS -->

-## 🙏 Acknowledgments <a name="acknowledgements"></a>
+## 🙏1.
+Acknowledgments <a name="acknowledgements"></a>

 1.
 I would like to express my gratitude to Microverse for introducing me to their bootcamp, which has provided me with the skills and knowledge necessary to complete this project.
 I am incredibly grateful for the support and guidance I have received from the Microverse community throughout this process.
 This project has been a great opportunity for me to apply what I have learned and to showcase my abilities as a software developer.
 Thank you, Microverse, for empowering me to achieve my goals and for being an essential part of my journey.

-2.
+## 🙏2.
+Acknowledgments <a name="acknowledgements"></a>
-I would like to express my gratitude to Microverse for providing me with the opportunity to participate in their bootcamp.
-The skills and knowledge I have gained through this program have been invaluable to my personal and professional growth.
-Thank you, Microverse, for helping me take my first steps towards a successful career in software development.
+ We would like to acknowledge and thank Cindy Shin for her contribution to this project.
+Original design idea by Cindy Shin in Behance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>